 The Global Shippers’ Forum (GSF) was formally incorporated and registered as a non-governmental organisation in the United Kingdom in June 2011.
-It’s the world’s leading trade association for shippers engaged in international trade moving goods by all modes of transport.
+It’s the world’s leading trade association for shippers (importers and exporters) engaged in international trade, organising the movement of goods in all modes of transport.

 Origins of GSF

-The GSF was created in 2006 as the successor to the informal Tripartite Shippers’ Group (TSG), first organised in 1994.
-The decision to incorporate the GSF was taken to enable the GSF to establish formal recognition, consultation status and accreditation with the major UN agencies such as the International Maritime Organisation (IMO), International Civil Aviation Organisation (ICAO), International Labour Organisation (ILO) and the World Customs Organisation.
+GSF was created in 2006.
+The decision to incorporate GSF was taken to enable GSF to establish formal recognition, consultation status and accreditation with the major UN agencies such as the International Maritime Organisation (IMO), International Civil Aviation Organisation (ICAO), International Labour Organisation (ILO) and the World Customs Organisation.

 Focus and Aims

-The GSF represents shippers’ interests and that of their respective organisations from Asia, Europe, North and South America and Africa.
+GSF represents shippers’ interests and that of their national and regional organisations in Asia, Europe, North and South America, Africa and Australasia.

-The main focus of the GSF is to influence commercial developments in the international freight transport industry and the policy decisions of governments and international organisations as they affect shippers and receivers of freight.
+GSF’s mission is to influence regulatory developments affecting international freight transport and the policy decisions of governments and international organisations as they affect shippers and receivers of freight.

-Today, the GSF represents shippers in all the world’s major trading regions, including Europe, Asia, North America and Africa.
+Today, GSF represents shippers in all the world’s major trading regions, including Europe, Asia, North and South America, Africa and Australasia.

-The formal incorporation of the GSF and the establishment of a permanent secretariat based in the UK was agreed in June 2011 now positions GSF to more professionally represent shippers’ views at the highest level of global government.
-The GSF was fomally launched on 1 July 2011.
+The formal incorporation of GSF and the establishment of a permanent secretariat based in the UK was agreed in June 2011 now positions GSF to more professionally represent shippers’ views at the highest level of global government.
+GSF was formally launched on 1 July 2011.

 What results has GSF achieved for shippers?